harness/developer-hub/docs/internal-developer-portal/flows/self-service-onboarding-pipeline-tutorial.md

 ![](./static/copy-pipeline-url.png)

 This YAML code is governed by Backstage.
-You can change the name and description of the software template.
+You can change the name and description of the Workflow.
 The template has the following parts:

 1. Input from the user
 2. Execution of pipeline